-How to avoid inheritance tax: key considerations and strategies
+How to avoid inheritance tax: 14 Essential steps

 If you are a high-net-worth individual, you are likely to be aware of the potential burden that inheritance tax can place on your estate and your beneficiaries.
 Inheritance tax is a complicated subject and one that requires careful consideration when planning your estate.
 In this article, we review some key strategies that can demonstrate how to avoid inheritance tax and maximise the amount of wealth that your loved ones can receive when you pass away.